caroldvarela/workshop-02/README.md

 ![image](https://github.com/caroldvarela/images/blob/main/workshop2.png)

 ## Data Sources
-1. **Spotify Dataset**: Data to be extracted, transformed, and loaded using Python and Apache Airflow.
+1. **Spotify Dataset 🎶🟩**: Data to be extracted, transformed, and loaded using Python and Apache Airflow.
-2. **Grammys Dataset**: To be loaded into the database, read, transformed, and merged with the Spotify dataset using Airflow.
+2. **Grammys Dataset 🏆**: To be loaded into the database, read, transformed, and merged with the Spotify dataset using Airflow.

 ## Key Features